operate-first/operate-first.github.io-old/content/data-science/index.md

 # Cloud Native Data Science and AI Ops:</br> *With Operate-First!*

-**Ready to help build the next generation of intelligent applications for the cloud, *IN* the cloud?** :sunglasses:
+**Ready to help build the next generation of intelligent applications for the cloud, *IN* the cloud?** 😎

 ### **Who are we?**